-If you are developing any resources (e.g., brochures, training guides and websites) to be used for the entire province or one of the 26 designated areas of the province, they must be available in French and English.
+If you receive funding through the EnAbling Change Program, and are developing any resources (e.g., brochures, training guides and websites) to be used for the entire province or one of the 26 French designated areas of the province, you are encouraged to deliver all programming services, and program information in both English and French.
+Additionally, French and English resources should be made available simultaneously to the public.